Booking Activities, Lodging, and Transport

 When buying a Slow Boat ticket, check the details – is your ticket for the entire trip, or only for the first day to Pakbeng?
 (You’ll be on a different boat with a different crew on day 1 vs. day 2.)
 Does your ticket include the long tuk-tuk ride between the Luang Prabang boat dock and the city centre?
 I preferred to buy the ticket at my youth hostel -- the guy there spoke enough English to make me confident of what I was buying.
 In January 2023 my all-inclusive ticket cost 400,000 kip.
 For more details on the Slow Boat experience click here.

-Another, more upmarket option is the 2-day Shompoo Cruise.
-You can book it on the internet, you know exactly what you’re getting, it won’t be overcrowded, and it’s more comfortable.
+Two more upmarket options are the 2-day Shompoo Cruise or Nago of Mekong.
+You can book both on the internet, you know exactly what you’re getting, it won’t be overcrowded, and it’s more comfortable.
 And for that you pay more.
 I would particularly consider using this if you are going downstream (from Huay Xai to Luang Prabang) — the cheaper boats can be horribly overcrowded, so paying more for comfort may be well worth it.
 But the upstream route (from LP to Huay Xai) is much less popular, and even the cheap boats are usually comfortably empty even in peak season.
-All info on Shompoo here.
+All info on Shompoo here, and on Nagi of Mekong here.

 Self-driving a car in Laos:

-As far as I know, the only places you can rent cars are Vientiane and Luang Prabang.
+As far as I know, the only places you can rent cars are Vientiane, Luang Prabang, and Pakse.
+But Lao tourism is developing rapidly, and I’m sure that will change if it hasn’t already.
 One-way rental is not possible, you must return it where you got it.
-And unlike most things in Laos, it will not be cheap.
+And unlike most things in Laos, renting a vehicle will not be cheap.
 Personally, I’d just use cars with drivers, because drivers approach you everywhere in Laos every 2 minutes offering their services.
 But if you insist, here are the key things to know:

 • You must obtain an International Driving Permit in your home country before you come to Laos.